The home setting, viewed from the garden site, shows how the quick-blooming annuals filled in with a rainbow of color.

 There was an article in our local San Diego paper, The Union Tribune, that mentioned American Meadows as a source for wildflower seeds.
 Since we have one of the few English Tudor-style homes in the area, and have been trying to get that English Garden look for 20 years, we decided to try it with your seeds.

-We ordered the along with some and seeds.
+seeds.
 I hand broadcasted them throughout our garden just prior to the first rain of the season in December of last year.
 We only get an average of 10 inches of rain per year during our "rainy season", and our total for this year was around 9 inches.
 Fortunately the storms that we did get were spaced almost exactly a month apart.

 Anyhow, I was a little concerned that I had gotten a little carried away when the ground initially looked like I had planted new grass!
 But after about two months we started, those little seedlings began to bloom!
 And it has been wonderfully exciting each day since to go out and see the new flowers.
 I actually made a scorecard from your website's flower species photos to be able to identify all of the players, and I think we've seen every one of the 20 varieties listed on the package.